 Carlos Bravo Regidor is an associate professor and research coordinator at Mexico’s CIDE think tank.
 He has a degree in International Relations from El Colegio de México and a postgraduate degree in History from the University of Chicago.
-As a political analyst he is a contributor to various print media as well as a radio and television commentator.
-Carlos has been featured in The New York Times in Spanish, Reforma, Dissent, Letras Libres, Mexico.com, W Radio, Foro TV and Canal Eleven.
+As a political analyst, he writes for various print media and works as a radio and television commentator.
+Carlos has been featured in The New York Times in Spanish, Reforma, Dissent, Letras Libres, Mexico.com, W Radio, Foro TV and Canal Once.

 Mariel Ibarra has covered politics for Grupo Expansión for eight years.
-During this time she has led several investigations that have made waves, including the article titled, “Los Piratas de Borge.”
-She is a contributor for "Ayotzinapa: La travesía de las tortugas," a book that details the story of the 2014 mass kidnapping in Iguala, Mexico.
+During this time, she has led several investigations that have made waves, including the article titled, “Los Piratas de Borge.”
+She was a contributor to "Ayotzinapa: La travesía de las tortugas," a book detailing the 2014 mass kidnapping in Iguala, Mexico.